hothf/skyscaper-ui/README.md

 So far the tool only offers 2 inputs:

-- A) Drag&Drop of source file and destination dir
+- A) Drag&Drop of source file and destination dir or click on the labels to open file and directory choosers
 - B) The *move resources* button which becomes available, if two paths were dropped in A)

 All program logs are written to the lower part of the UI.